SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             )
             NEAR/5
-                ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "monitor*" )
+                ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "promot*" OR "enforc*" OR "monitor*"
+                )
         )
         NEAR/15